-: Chris Byers' mother and step father, Melissa and Mark Byers, at a 1993 court hearing.
-Mark was initially a ranged.
+: Chris Byers' mother and step-father, Melissa and Mark Byers, at a 1993 court hearing.
+Mark was initially a rarged.

-uld not have identheing one of the solution had been should Misskelley the skyings.
+uld not have idenbeing one of the sskelley had been piced if Misskelley the slayings.

-I shortly after the television before ug that three boys Jessie Misskelley.
-2's picture and of his langs, fell is did not do that!
-I had to call Judy 2 had to adminise knows the bell ver seen Damien thefore, and that field them was to merriewing him. at theson says she coshowed Ason. to know the when the in to know I saw I saw I say I sa n was in the midwas much larger esse Aaron Telenments or confessions.
+shortly after the television before ug that faree boys ; Jessic Misskelley.
+2's picture and oof his lungs, fell ie did not do that.'
+I had to adminise knows the hell ver seen Damien before, and that fied them was to nterviewing him. utcheson says she ce showed Aaron. noin but when the on to leave I saw n a poster board n was in the midwas much larger was Aaron 'idenments or confessions.

-The detectives failed to ask Aaron the questions that could have verified whether he had actually witnessed the slayings.
+The detectives failed to ask Aaron the questions that could have verified whether be had actually witnessed the slayings.

-In his interview on June 8, Agron told police he was in a tree and badly injured his back when he fell.
+In his interview on June 8, Aaron told police he was in a tree and badly injured his back when he fell.
 "I could hardly walk or get up," he said.

-In the version he gave police the next day, the killers but Amon with a rock.
-The detectives neither asked Amon about this discrepancy, nor asked him to show them the spots on his back or leg where he had been injured.
+In the version he gave police the next day, the killers hurt Aaron with a rock.
+The detectives neither asked Aaron about this discrepancy, nor asked him to show them the spots on his back or leg where he had been injured.

-Nor did they check his wrists to see if these was any evidence of the ropes Aaron said the killers used to the him up.
+Nor did they check his wrists to see if there was any evidence of the ropes Aaron said the killers used to tie him up.

-The police, then, chose to believe an 8year-old boy's story that he watched five men kill and motilate three other 8-yearolds; that the killers knew Aaron saw the Killings, whereupon they gratbed him and ded him up, but he was then able to undehimself and outron five adult killers.
+The police, then, chose to believe an 8year-old boy's story that he watched five men kill and mutilate three other 8-yearolds; that the killers knew Aaron saw the killings, whereupon they grabbed him and tied him up, but he was then able to untie himself and outrun five adult killers.

-With each police interview Assen's story became more dramatic and less consistent.
+With each police interview Aaron's story became more dramatic and less consistent.

-In a version Aaron gave police after the Missicaley trial had started, he said he himself had been forced to dismember the body of his friend, Christopher.
+In a version Aaron gave police after the Misskelley trial had started, be said he himself had been forced to dismember the body of his friend, Christopher.

-in an interview with Mara Loverist, which she reported in her 2003 book "Devil's Knot," Chresis Judge John Fogleman, who was the prosecutor in Missiedley's trial, admitted concerned."
+In an interview with Mara Leveritt, which she reported in her 2003 book "Devil's Knot," Circuit Judge John Fogleman, who was the prosecutor in Misskelley's trial, admitted concerned."

-.As a result, Regionan did not subpoons Amon for testimony.
+.
+As a result, Fogleman did not subpoena Aaron for testimony.

-At the time of the killings, Aston was also sure that one of the five people he saw was a black man.
-The boy mentioned a black man with yellow teeth in a marconcolored car in his very first interview with rollies.
+At the time of the killings, Aaron was also sure that one of the five people he saw was a black man.
+The boy mentioned a black man with yellow teeth in a maroon-colored car in his very first interview with police.

-Police and prosecutors ignored the statements, despite the fact that, at around 8 p.m. on the night the boys disappeared, a black man had cutered a Bojungles Restaurant a mile from what would her be discovend to be the crime scene.
+Police and prosecutors ignored the statements, despite the fact that, at around 8 p.m. on the night the boys disappeared, a black man had entered a Bojangles Restaurant a mile from what would later be discovered to be the crime scene.

-According to the restaurant's manager, the man was covered in blood and mad, and bis trousers were soaked with water up to his knees.
-He entered the women's testroom where he stayed a considerable time.
+According to the restaurant's manager, the man was covered in blood and mud, and his trousers were soaked with water up to his knees.
+He entered the women's restroom where he stayed a considerable time.